MindscapeHQ/raygun4maui/README.md

 - `SendDefaultCustomData` (defaulted to `true`) which adds all available information in the uncaught exception's callback as custom data on the crash report sent to Raygun.
 - `MinLogLevel` and `MaxLogLevel` which specifies the range of logging levels to be sent to Raygun.

-To use these additional configurations, create and initialize a new `RaygunMauiSettings` object as followe:
+To use these additional configurations, create and initialize a new `RaygunMauiSettings` object as followed:

 ```
 Raygun4MauiSettings raygunMauiSettings = new Raygun4MauiSettings {